 New Zealand: North Island – Lake Taupo

-Lake Taupo. is located in the North Island of New Zealand.
-It is in the caldera of the Taupo Volcano.
-With a surface area of 616 square kilometres (238 sq mi), it is the largest lake by surface area in New Zealand, and the second largest freshwater lake by surface area in Oceania, second only to Lake Murray in Papua New Guinea.
+Lake Taupo is located in the North Island of New Zealand.
+It is in the caldera of the Taupo Volcano and with a surface area of 616 square kilometres (238 sq mi), it is the largest lake in New Zealand, and the second-largest in Oceania.

 Our vessels were double sea kayaks.
 We had been in kayaks a few times before but never in sea kayaks with the rubber splash skirts, which look incredibly silly until you are actually ensconced in your kayaks.
 Lake Taupo is the largest lake in Oceania and is actually an active volcanic caldera.
 We asked the guide how likely it was to explode and he said not very and if it did we’d probably be the first people to reach orbit in a kayak – now that would be a claim to fame.
 Sadly the weather was not playing ball completely, it was cloudy and there was a bit of a wind blowing.
 With a lake of this size the waves can get to be a challenge, hence the splash skirts, but today it was not a real problem, although it was hard work paddling into the wind.
 Our total planned journey time was 3 hours – which is a long time if you’re not used to paddling for that length of time.